top of page

 Boat with solar panels on a calm lake, surrounded by lush green trees and houses on the shore under a clear blue sky.

-Pros and cons of Starlink on boats
+Pros and cons of having Starlink on a boat

 Pros of Starlink